John Hely-Hutchinson, 2nd Earl of Donoughmore

-General John Hely-Hutchinson, 2nd Earl of Donoughmore, GCB, KC (15 May 1757 – 29 June 1832) was a British Army officer and politician.
+General John Hely-Hutchinson, 2nd Earl of Donoughmore, GCB (15 May 1757 – 29 June 1832) was an Irish soldier and politician.
+He served for many years in the British Army, most notably as commander in the Egyptian campaign when he forced a French army to surrender at the Siege of Alexandria in 1801, ending Napoleon's ambitions in Egypt.

 Background

 He was the son of John Hely-Hutchinson and the Baroness Donoughmore.
 In 1801 he was created Baron Hutchinson in the Peerage of the United Kingdom (gaining a seat in the House of Lords) and later succeeded to all his brother Richard's titles.
 He was educated at Eton College, Magdalen College, Oxford, and Trinity College, Dublin.
 He died 29 June 1832, never having married.